The Extraordinary Life of Deacon Brodie (A Full Account)

 The Morning After in Which Brodie Makes His Escape

-The morning after the raid, Brodie was in a blind panic, deciding that his best change of freedom and ultimately his life was to fell Edinburgh at his earliest convenience.
+The morning after the raid, Brodie was in a state of blind panic, realising his best chance at freedom – and survival – was to leave Edinburgh as quickly as possible.

-After trying to dodge Williamson, a King’s Messenger who had followed him from Edinburgh, Brodie’s stay in London finally ended on 23rd March when he boarded a ship bound for the Netherlands.
+After evading Williamson, the King’s Messenger who had tracked him from Edinburgh, Brodie’s time in London came to an end on March 23, when he boarded a ship bound for the Netherlands.

-This part isn’t 100% true or is it.
-It’s said Brodie boarded the ship Endeavour that was originally bound for Edinburgh but bribed the captain to take a detour to the Netherlands.
-It must have been some bribe.
+It’s said that Brodie boarded the Endeavour, a ship originally bound for Edinburgh, but managed to bribe the captain to take a detour to the Netherlands instead.
+It must have been quite a bribe.

 The final fate of Brodie’s gang members is listed below.